marcuswangweihow/FBDD/README.md

 This pipeline implements an **accelerated Ligand-Mapping Molecular Dynamics (aLMMD)** workflow with automated setup, simulation, and post‑processing.
 It produces **5 (can be set) representative snapshots** for subsequent MDpocket analysis and docking tasks.
+All simulation and analysis parameters were conservatively selected to ensure system stability and reproducibility across all stages, including minimization, equilibration (NVT/NPT), and production runs.

 The pipeline is inspired by the workflow described in the abstracts and supporting information of **Tan et al.** (2020, 2022).